Understanding the Challenges in Iterative Generative Optimization with LLMs

 \section{Building a Learning Loop}

-We start by describing the concept of a \textit{learning loop}\footnote{We give a more rigorous description of the learning loop in Appendix~\ref{sec:algorithm}, connecting to the framework by \citet{cheng2024trace}.}, which is ubiquitous in a wide range of LLM-based generative optimization applications (Figure~\ref{fig:learning_loop}).
+We start by describing the concept of a \textit{learning loop}\footnote{We give a more rigorous description in Appendix~\ref{sec:algorithm}, connecting to the framework by \citet{cheng2024trace}.}, which is ubiquitous in a wide range of LLM-based generative optimization applications (Figure~\ref{fig:learning_loop}).
 We are given an initial system ({\rule{1em}{0.6em}}) that takes an input and produces an output, and an oracle to give feedback ({\rule{1em}{0.6em}}) that can serve as a signal for optimizing.
+In theory, these two terms define a learning problem conceptually.
+However, in practice, more details are needed to implement an actual learning loop with an LLM optimizer:

-Theoretically, these two terms define a conceptual learning problem.
-However, in practice, more details are needed to implement an actual learning loop with an LLM optimizer: What exactly should be included in a \textit{learning context} (i.e. the message to send in the LLM's API call) so that the LLM optimizer can make effective updates?
+What exactly should be included in a \textit{learning context} (i.e. the message to send in the LLM's API call) so that the LLM optimizer can make effective updates?
 As shown in Figure~\ref{fig:learning_loop}, a typical learning context includes input, output, feedback, and initial/current system.
 In addition, other common information includes task background and the optimizer's past experiences of successes/failures.
 Once designed, the content of the learning context will be dynamically updated during optimization to reflect the up-to-date optimization status.

 Similar to how a numerical optimization process depends on its initial condition and optimization step function, we can also break down the analysis of the learning loop into: What is the starting point?
 What information should be provided to the LLM optimizer at each step?